How to Create a Church Budget

-There needs to be a decided protocol for what you’re going to do with extra income or shortfalls in income.
-When you have a big increase in giving because of your new Pushpay app, is that going into savings, a particular ministry, or a new staff member?
+There needs to be a decided protocol for what you’re going to do with extra income or shortfalls in revenue.
+When you have a significant increase in giving because of your new Pushpay app, is that going into savings, a particular ministry, or a new staff member?
 If you need to make up a budgetary shortfall, do you have a plan in place to raise more funds or cut some expenditures?

 How to Make Your 2021 Church Budget More Predictable